ARSadri/lognflow/README.rst

 In this package we use a folder on the HDD to generate files and folders in typical formats such as numpy npy and npz, png, ... to log.
 A log viewer is also availble to turn an already logged flow into variables.
-Obviously it will read the folders and map them for you, which is something you could spend hours to do yourself.
+Obviously, it will read the folders and map them for you, which is something you could spend hours to do by yourself.
-Also there is the nicest progress bar in the world that you can easily understand and work with and implement yourself when you have the time.
+Also there is the nicest progress bar, that you can easily understand and use or implement yourself when you have the time.

-Lokking at most logging packages online, you see that you need to spend a lot of time learning about them and realizing how they work.
-Specially when you have to deal with http servers and ... which will be a huge pain when working for companies who have their own HPC.
+Looking at most logging packages online, you see that you need to spend a lot of time learning how to use them and realizing how they work.
+Especially when you have to deal with http servers and ... which will be a huge pain when working for companies who have their own HPC.

-This is why lognflow is supposed to be handy and strugt forward.
+This is why lognflow is supposed to be handy and straight forward.

+Many tests are avialable in the tests directory.

 * Free software: GNU General Public License v3
 * Documentation: https://lognflow.readthedocs.io.

 Features
 --------